Writing an emulator: the first steps

 }

-The first register we need to look at to get started is PC (for Program Counter), which tells the CPU where to read the next instruction in memory.
-It conveniently starts at zero so we already know to look at the very beginning of the boot ROM to see what is the very first CPU instruction we should implement.
-We could check the disassembled code from the boot ROM, or we could also just open said ROM with an hexadecimal editor, see that the first byte is 0x31 and look up what CPU instruction it is, either in the Pan Docs or in the instruction set tables available online — I mostly used the latter to look up opcodes and the former when I needed more information about an opcode in particular.
+(for Program Counter), which will tell the CPU where to read the next instruction in memory.
+It conveniently starts at 0 so we already know to look at the very beginning of the boot ROM to see what is the very first CPU instruction we should implement.
+We could check the disassembled code from the boot ROM, or we could also just open said ROM with an hexadecimal editor, see that the first byte is 0x31

-Either way, we’ll find out that 0x31 is the opcode for LD SP,d16 — a somewhat barbaric way to say “store (LoaD) into register SP the value contained in the next two bytes in memory”.
-The disassembled boot code even offers a quick explanation:
+the value contained in the next two bytes in memory”.
+The disassembled boot code available online even has comments offering a quick explanation:

-LD SP,$fffe ; $0000 Setup Stack
+LD SP, $fffe ; $0000 Setup Stack

 XOR A ; $0003 Zero the memory from $8000-$9FFF (VRAM)

-LD HL,$9fff ; $0004
+LD HL, $9fff ; $0004

-So the first thing a Game Boy’s CPU does when booting up is to set its SP register to the value 0xfffe.
-Easy!
-Obviously, I still need a tiny bit of logic to extract that 0xfffe value from memory after reading the instruction, which implies implementing memory first.
+value from memory after reading the instruction, which implies implementing memory first.
 I’ll get to that in a moment.
 For the time being, I’ll assume that, somewhere in that infinite loop I was mentioning back in the introduction, there will be a bit of code reading a little like:

 for {